If you’re a parent, you’ll go above and beyond to keep your child healthy.

 CBD has coined its fame thanks to its anticonvulsant properties in children with rare forms of epilepsy.
 Still, this cannabinoid can also alleviate less severe conditions, too — not to mention it’s a great supplement to keep your little pumpkin in good health in a natural way.

 Below I go over the most common uses of CBD oil in kids and how it may improve selected health problems.

 CBD Oil for Kids With ADHD

 Research on CBD as a potential treatment for ADHD is sparse.
-Most of what we know about the link between these two stems from studies on cannabis as a whole, not the specific CBD compound.
+We know most of what we know about the link between these two stems from studies on cannabis as a whole, not the specific CBD compound.

-However, there’s a lot of anecdotal evidence from parents giving CBD to their kids that CBD oil helps in managing their hyperactivity symptoms.
+However, there’s a lot of anecdotal evidence from parents giving CBD to their kids that CBD oil helps manage their hyperactivity symptoms.

-Moreover, a 2014 study published in Current Neuropharmacology suggests that at low doses, CBD can be a wake-promoting agent, making users more alert throughout the day (1).
+Moreover, a 2014 study published in Current Neuropharmacology suggests that CBD can be a wake-promoting agent at low doses, making users more alert throughout the day (1).